What’s A Metal Print? A Complete Buy Guide

 - Color accuracy and detail: the dye sublimation process is fantastic for providing these durable and vibrant metal prints but you definitely lose a bit in color accuracy, color gamut and detail when compared to an inkjet photo print which we use in all of our photo mounted products.

-Chromaluxe provides an array of metal print finish options including high gloss (by far the most popular and what we offer), mid-gloss, satin and a textured option.
+Chromaluxe provides an array of metal print finish options including high gloss (by far the most popular), mid-gloss, satin and a textured option.
 They even have an EXT product better designed for outdoor use which is supposed to extend the life of the print in direct sunlight.

 Metal Prints FAQ